KQM-git/TCL/docs/evidence/combat-mechanics/energy.md

 **Evidence:** The original author didn't provide video evidence, but it was approved due to being easily replicated**.** Special thanks go to Pinupski\#9999 for validating this entry with video evidence.

 1. Enemy's health was depleted to ~5% and let to reset to full HP, removing the variable of HP Particles
-2. [Autoattacking](https://youtu.be/yMstsGRLy5s): Used all bursts to reset the Burst meter, then Normal Attacked with Zhongli until Burst was charged
+2. [Autoattacking](https://youtu.be/yMstsGRLy5s): Used all Bursts to reset the Burst meter, then Normal Attacked with Zhongli until Burst was charged
 3. [Conclusion](https://youtu.be/3W_Gjd5LfDM): Characters other than Zhongli still had 0 Energy.

 **Significance:** Off-field characters cannot gain Energy via Normal Attacks from the active character .